-- facilitated access to residence upon demonstrating a certain level of integration (e.g. language proficiency) - complementarity of financing from state budget and the European Fund for Integration of Third Country Nationals - support to activities familiarizing immigrants' issues and concerns to the Polish society.
+- definition of objective of integration enabling a migrant to function independently in Poland - facilitated access to residence upon demonstrating a certain level of integration (e.g. language proficiency) - complementarity of financing from state budget and the European Fund for Integration of Third Country Nationals - support for activities familiarizing Polish society with immigrants' issues and concerns and vice-versa.